Thomas Cochrane, 10th Earl of Dundonald: Early life

-Lord Cochrane spent much of his early life in Culross, Fife, where his family had an estate.
+Cochrane spent much of his early life in Culross, Fife, where his family had an estate.

 Through the influence of his uncle Alexander Cochrane, he was listed as a member of the crew on the books of four Royal Navy ships starting when he was five years old.
-This common (though unlawful) practice called false muster was a means of acquiring the years of service required for promotion, if and when he joined the Navy.
-His father secured him a commission in the British Army at an early age, but Cochrane preferred the Navy.
-He joined it in 1793 upon the outbreak of the French Revolutionary Wars.
+This common (though unlawful) practice known as false muster was a means of gaming naval regulations, enabling well-connected officers to attain the years of service required for promotion if and when they joined the Navy.
+Cochrane's father secured him a commission in the British Army at an early age, but Cochrane preferred the Navy.
+He joined it in 1793 upon the outbreak of the French Revolutionary Wars around the time his family lost their wealth and lands.

 Service in the Royal Navy

 French Revolutionary wars

-On 23 July 1793, aged 17, Cochrane joined the navy as a midshipman, spending his first months at Sheerness in the 28-gun sixth-rate frigate HMS Hind commanded by his uncle Captain Alexander Cochrane.
-He transferred to the 38-gun fifth rate HMS Thetis, also under his uncle's command.
+On 23 July 1793, aged 17, Cochrane joined the navy as a midshipman, spending his first months at Sheerness in the 28-gun sixth-rate frigate HMS Hind commanded by his uncle, Captain Alexander Cochrane.
+He transferred to the 38-gun fifth-rate HMS Thetis, also under his uncle's command.
 While aboard Thetis, he visited Norway and next served on the North America Station.
-In 1795, he was appointed acting lieutenant.
+In 1795 he was appointed acting lieutenant.
 The following year on 27 May 1796, he was commissioned lieutenant after passing the examination.
 After several transfers in North America and a return home in 1798, he was assigned as 8th Lieutenant on Lord Keith's flagship HMS Barfleur in the Mediterranean.

 During his service on Barfleur, Cochrane was court-martialled for showing disrespect to Philip Beaver, the ship's first lieutenant.
 The board reprimanded him for flippancy.
-This was the first public manifestation of a pattern of Cochrane being unable to get along with many of his superiors, subordinates, employers, and colleagues in several navies and Parliament, even those with whom he had much in common and who should have been natural allies.
-His behaviour led to a long enmity with Admiral of the Fleet The 1st Earl of St Vincent.
+This was the first public manifestation of a pattern of Cochrane being unable to get along with many of his superiors, subordinates, employers and colleagues in several navies and Parliament, even those with whom he had much in common and who should have been natural allies.
+His behaviour led to a long enmity with Admiral of the Fleet John Jervis, 1st Earl of St Vincent.

-In February 1800, Cochrane commanded the prize crew taking the captured French vessel Généreux to the British base at Mahón.
+In February 1800 Cochrane commanded the prize crew taking the captured French vessel Généreux to the British base at Mahón.
 The ship was almost lost in a storm, with Cochrane and his brother Archibald going aloft in place of crew who were mostly ill.
 Cochrane was promoted to commander and took command of the brig sloop HMS Speedy on 28 March 1800.
 Later that year, a Spanish warship disguised as a merchant ship almost captured him.
 He escaped by flying a Danish flag and fending off a boarding by claiming that his ship was plague-ridden.
 On another occasion, he was being chased by an enemy frigate and knew that it would follow him in the night by any glimmer of light from Speedy, so he placed a lantern on a barrel and let it float away.
-The enemy frigate followed the light and Speedy escaped.
+The enemy frigate followed the light, and Speedy escaped.